centau/vide/docs/api/strict-mode.md

 2. Run effects twice when a source updates.
 3. Throw an error if yields occur where they are not allowed.
 4. Checks for `indexes()` and `values()` returning primitive values.
+5. Checks for `values()` input having duplicate values.
-5. Checks for duplicate nested properties at same depth.
+6. Checks for duplicate nested properties at same depth.
-6. Better error reporting and stack traces + creation traces of property bindings.
+7. Better error reporting and stack traces + creation traces of property bindings.

 By rerunning sources and effects, any side-effects are made more apparent.
 This also helps ensure that cleanups are being handled correctly.